FIWARE/tutorials.Context-Providers/README.md

 ### Creating a redirection registration

-A redirection registration informs a context broker that all data for a given `type` is held externally in another context source.
+A redirection registration informs a context broker that **all data** for a given `type` is held externally - in another context source.

 | Request    | Action at **Context Broker** (Primary)                                               | Action at **Context Source** (Secondary)                                                                     |
 | ---------- | --------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- |